Dental Implant Dentist in Arlington, TX

 The process of getting dental implants can take several months but you won’t find another tooth replacement option that comes as close to real teeth as a dental implant.
 If you are an adult who is dealing with tooth loss please call Arlington Dental today at (817) 303-5700.

-After having the implant placed in our Arlington, TX office, most of our patients comment, “…that was much easier than I thought it would be!”
-Dr. Reed makes sure that your mouth and the area are completely numb before he begins the surgery.
+After having the implant placed in our Arlington Tx office most of our patient comment “…that was much easier than I thought it would be!”
+Dr. Reed makes sure that your mouth and the area is completely numb before he begins the surgery.
 IV sedation is also an option.
 After is many times compared to having a tooth removed.

 How quickly you will heal depends upon your health and other diseases such as osteoporosis, diabetes, and cancer.
-People with serious and chronic conditions like uncontrolled diabetes, high blood pressure, and cancer take much longer to heal and might not be candidates for dental implants.
-Dr. Reed will always check with your physician to make sure you are a candidate to have implants placed in our Arlington Dental Office.
-The worse habit people can have in order to have implants is smoking.
-The cyanide in the cigarette smoke disables red blood cells from being able to carry oxygen to healing tissues.
+People with serious and chronic conditions like uncontrolled diabetes, high blood pressure and cancer take much longer to heal and might not be candidates for dental implants.
+Dr. Reed will always check with your Physician to make sure you are a candidate to have implants placed in our Arlington Dental Office.
+The worse habit piople can have in order to have implants is smoking.
+The cyanide in the cigarette smoke disables red blood cells from being able to carry oxigen to healing tissues.
 The nicotine in the smoke disables your immune system from being able to fight the bacteria that cause infections and gum disease.

-Sometimes patients in our Tarrant County Dental Implant Center in Arlington, Tx will experience swelling or bruising in the area but this normally resolves within a few days.
+Sometimes patients will experience swelling or bruising in the area but this normally resolves within a few days.

 People of all ages need to eat and take pleasure in enjoying the foods that they love.
 Teeth are a luxury and an investment but ultimately, they are worth it!
 We all want to speak, eat and look like ourselves!
-Those are the things we lose when we lose our teeth.
-When we lose a tooth we lose between 30-70% of the bone that holds the tooth that day in the first 12 months.
-After that our face only shrinks.
+Those are the things we loose when we loose our teeth.
+When we loose a tooth we loose between 30-70%!! of the bone that holds the tooth that day in the first 12 months.
+After that our face only shriks.